- Can I get tested for COVID-19 at MSK?

 I noticed my patient chart says that “coronavirus” was detected in my lab tests.
 Does that mean I may have COVID-19?

-In the most common way to conduct the test, a healthcare provider places a swab in your nose to collect a sample from the back of the nose and throat.Back to top
+In the most common way to conduct the test, a healthcare provider places a swab in your nose to collect a sample from the back of your nose and throat.Back to top

-No. If you are being treated for cancer at MSK, you will not be sent to another hospital if you get COVID-19.
+No. If you’re being treated for cancer at MSK, you won’t be sent to another hospital if you get COVID-19.
 If you need to be admitted to the hospital, we have dedicated units for taking care of people with COVID-19.
 If you have COVID-19 and are well enough to be home, the healthcare providers from our COVID-19 Management Program will care for you.Back to top